nethesis/nethvoice-report/ui/src/doc-inline/en/data_agent_1_table_agent.md

 # For Agent

-Data broken down *by Agent* selected in the queues selected in set period, the data are grouped according to the choice made in the filters.
+Data broken down *by Agent* and the queues selected in set period, the data are grouped according to the choice made in the filters.